Charlotte366/SemesterProject-2/README.md

  e-commerce website that had both customer-facing and admin sections for a shoe store in Bergen called "Bryggen Shoes" The website should be responsive on all devices, both customer and admin sections.
 We got a STRAPI API supplied by Noroff that we had to continue working on.
+ I have used various methods to retrieve and send information to Strapi Api such as GET, POST, PUT and DELETE.
+I also used the filter function on the product page, so the customers could filter on the products names.

  The website customer section consist of :
  - Home page